MateuszMachowina/ui-path/Briefing-Bot/README.md

 RECIPIENT_EMAIL=your_email_address
 ```

-4. Run the bot to automatically generate and send the daily briefing email.
+4. Run the bot to automatically generate and send the briefing email.